Inspections & Inventories

 Fair wear and tear FAQs for UK landlords

+What is fair wear and tear?
 Fair wear and tear refers to the gradual deterioration of a rental property and its contents over time due to normal use.
 It does not include accidental or negligent damage.

+Can landlords charge tenants for wear and tear?
 No. Tenants cannot be charged for fair wear and tear.
 Landlords can only claim against the deposit for damage beyond what is considered reasonable.

-If a dispute arises, a tenancy deposit protection scheme (like TDS or DPS) will make a decision based on evidence, including inventory reports and photographs.
-Clear check-in/check-out reports and structured documentation, such as the templates in August’s free resources, make this much easier.
+Who decides what counts as wear and tear?
+If a dispute arises, a tenancy deposit protection scheme such as TDS or DPS will make a decision based on evidence, including inventory reports and photographs.
+Clear check-in and check-out reports, and structured documentation such as the templates in August's free resources, make this much easier.

+What happens if the landlord and tenant disagree?
 Both parties can raise a dispute with the deposit scheme.
-The scheme’s adjudicator will review the case and make a binding decision.
+The adjudicator will review the case and make a binding decision.
 Our guide on tenancy deposit disputes explains how to prepare your evidence and present a fair claim.

+What if the property has been renovated during the tenancy?
 If improvements are made, such as a new kitchen or flooring, these should be documented.
-However, tenants should not pay for upgrades made purely for the landlord’s benefit.
+Tenants should not pay for upgrades made purely for the landlord's benefit.
 You should only seek contributions where there is clear damage beyond fair wear and tear, and you have adjusted for age and depreciation.

 Finally, fairness matters